fuqliu/fuqliu.github.io/_projects/4_project.md

 #### **Solutions**

 By modeling forecasting errors with a Vector Autoregressive (VAR) process instead of the i.i.d. assumption, we derive an adjusted loss function that explicitly incorporates spatiotemporal correlations.
 Specifically,

+*Model forecasting errors as a Vector Autoregressive (VAR) process instead of the i.i.d. assumption.*

  - Supposing $\epsilon_t$ represents the prediction error, traditional forecasting methods assume prediction errors are independent and identically distributed (i.i.d), typically $\epsilon_t \sim \mathcal{N}(\mathbf{0}, \Sigma)$.
 A one-step-ahead traffic forecasting model is typically formulated as: